Grain (company): Funding and growth

 In 2017, while planning for its next funding round, Grain stated explained that it had tripled its investment in technology, growing 330 per cent in sales as a result.
 These decisions improved gross profits by more than 10 per cent.
 In February 2018, Grain secured another undisclosed sum from investors that included Majuven, a venture capital fund founded by Lee Hsien Yang.

-In a Series B funding round led by Thailand's Singha Ventures, Grain raised US$10 million to improve existing infrastructure and expand to other Asian cities, beginning with Bangkok.
+In the Series B funding round led by Thailand's Singha Ventures, Grain raised US$10 million to improve existing infrastructure and expand to other Asian cities, beginning with Bangkok.

-According to a study conducted by The Straits Times and Statista, the 2019 funding round and business growth has made Grain fifth among Singapore's fastest-growing companies.
+According to a study conducted by The Straits Times and Statista, the 2019 funding round and business growth have made Grain fifth among Singapore's fastest-growing companies.

-In 2020, Grain got on the list of LinkedIn Top Startups 2020 that reveals 10 young companies that are emerging, or have remained resilient, amid the time of Covid-19.
+In 2020, Grain was on the list of LinkedIn Top Startups 2020 reveals 10 young companies that are emerging, or have remained resilient, amid the time of Covid-19.

 Hygiene lapse

 On 15 May 2017, Grain experienced a lapse in hygiene that caused 20 customers to become affected with gastroenteritis.
 After an internal investigation, the lapse was found to be caused by a reduction in simmer time for their Thai Green Curry dish, a change which resulted in the dish “spoiling quicker than usual”.
 The NEA responded by adjusting Grain's food hygiene from “A” to “C”.

 Yong Yi Sung, Grain's CEO, released a statement of apology, explaining that when the issue was discovered, the dish was removed to avoid further harm.
 To rectify the issue, Grain worked closely with the NEA, the Ministry of Health, and the Agri-Food and Veterinary Authority of Singapore, and as of August 2019, it has regained the "A" grade for food hygiene.